ipekozbay/ipekozbay/README.md

 ### Hi there I'm İpek 👋
-I am a Computer Engineering student at the Ondokuz Mayıs Universiy.
+I am a Computer Engineering student at the Ondokuz Mayıs University.

   I believe that lifelong learning and
   I love programming and learning new things